frePPLe/frepple/doc/user-guide/model-reference/buffers.rst

                                    | Use this field when the maximum inventory level is varying
                                      over time.
 Otherwise use the maximum field.
-If both fields are specified, the maximum field is ignored. mininterval      duration          | Replenishment batching window.
-                                   | When multiple replenishments for the buffer are planned
-                                     closer than the time window specified in this field, the solver algorithm will try to combine them into a single larger replenishment.
-                                   | The default value of the batching window is -1, which keeps
-                                     the batching logic deactivated. producing        operation         | This operation will be instantiated by the solver to replenish the buffer with additional material.
+If both fields are specified, the maximum field is ignored. producing        operation         | This operation will be instantiated by the solver to replenish the buffer with additional material.
                                    | You can specify this operation explicitly.